1924 Florida Gators football team: Week 4: at Texas

 Both Florida and the Texas Longhorns faced one of their season's stiffest tests when the Gators traveled to Austin.
 The game ended a 7–7 draw, and was a controversial one.

 Van Fleet explained that Texas coach Doc Stewart did not like Florida's former coach William G. Kline, and thus accused Florida of harboring a pro team, demanding verification of ages and accusing Ark Newton of being a professional.
 Florida scored on an illegal play which went unnoticed, a pass from Edgar Jones to Spec Lightsey, who had lined up at tackle.
 Texas scored on the last of the first half, after the clock had run out already and officials ruled to give Texas another play.

-Week 5: Florida Southern
+Week 5: Southern College

-Upon return from the Texas game the Gators got some time off practice to attend the circus in town.
-Mostly reserves defeated the Florida Southern Moccasins 27–0.
+Upon return from the Texas game, the Gators got some time off practice to attend the circus in town.
+Mostly reserves defeated Southern College 27–0.

 The starting lineup for the Gators against Southern: Lightsey (left end), Williams (left tackle), Peter (left guard), Cornwall (center), Goldstein (right guard), Davis (right tackle), Merrin (right end), Murphee (quarterback), Pittman (left halfback), Brown (right halfback), Chaplin (fullback).